The Martial Compendium 5E

 Arena Challenger

-The effects of this feature immediately end when you are no longer in a Stance, or when the creature designated as your Challenger dies.
-You can also end this feature earlier by using you Bonus Action to do so.
+The effects of this feature immediately end when you are no longer in a Fighting Style, when the creature designated as your Challenger dies, or or if you end your turn more than 60 feet away from the creature.

 You can challenge a number of times equal to your proficiency bonus.
-You regain one expended use on a Short Rest, and all uses when you finish a Long Rest.
+You regain one expended use when you finish a Short Rest and all when you finish a Long Rest.

 Reigning Veteran

-At 18th level, you are relentless in your pursuit of a worthy challenger.
-When the creature designated as your challenger dies, you can freely designate a different creature you can see as your challenger.
-When you challenge a creature this way, you regain one use of Vicious Counter.
+At 14th level, you are relentless in your pursuit of a worthy challenger.
+If you have no uses left for Arena Challenger, you may instead expend one Stamina to Challenge a creature.
+In addition, when the creature designated as your challenger is reduced to 0 Hit Points, you can immediately designate a different creature you can see as your new Challenger.

 Art: Adonihs